LarsGJobloop/kodeloftet-modul-d-27-02-24-automated-testing/README.md

 expect(result).toBe(5);
 ```

-### Continuous Integration (CI)
+## Continuous Integration (CI)

 Integrating testing into your CI pipeline ensures tests are automatically run with every commit, helping to catch and fix issues early.
-Tools like GitHub Actions, GitLab CI/CD, and Jenkins can automate this process, running your test suite on various environments and configurations.
+Tools like [GitHub Actions], [Circle CI], and [Jenkins] can automate this process, running your test suite on various environments and configurations.

 ## Essential Resources